nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list contacts
-2. KnottyPlanner shows a list of contacts
+2. KnottyPlanners shows a list of contacts
 3. User requests to edit details of a specific contact
-4. KnottyPlanner updates the details for that contact
+4. KnottyPlanners updates the details for that contact

    Use case ends.